-"Flame of Hope" Lights the Way during Torch Run Relay
+"Flame of Hope" Lights the Way during the Final Leg

-The Torch Run is made up of three main legs (North, Central, and South) and nearly a dozen smaller legs.
+The Final Leg is made up of three main legs (North, Central, and South) and a dozen smaller legs.

 - The Los Angeles (Central) Leg covers the entire Los Angeles County.